Wear Resistance & Running Properties

 The graphs above show the results according to Nieman-Rettig of scuffing load limit tests on gears.
 These data were established by applying torque to the tooth flank and increasing it until seizure occurred.
 Nitrocarburizing by the Melonite® process raised the scuffing load limit of the materials tested by 2-5 times.
 Another interesting factor in connection with the wear resistance and running properties is the friction coefficient of the outer surface layer.
 The interfacial reactions which occur during sliding are not so much determined by the absolute hardness of the running partner but by the material partnering, their microstructural composition, surface geometry and the lubricant used.To determine the coefficient of friction, tests were carried out in our laboratory on the Amsler machine.
 The tests were carried out with one disc running at 200 rpm against another disc which was fixed.
 Both parts were treated equally.
 To avoid adhesive wear, a load of 5-30 N was applied.
 Under greater loads the coefficient of friction increased with the load but in the range of 5-30 N it remained constant.

 The data summarized in the graph above gives an overview of the friction coefficient of different pairings under dry running conditions, and after being lubricated with oil, type SAE 30.
 After hard chrome plating, case hardening, and nitrocarburizing followed by water cooling or oxidative cooling in the AB 1 cooling bath, the samples tested had a surface roughness of around 4 μm.
 Only the surfaces of the QPQ®-treated samples were reduced to a surface roughness of Rm = 1 μm by polishing.

-Above is a summary of the results of a fatigue strength test conducted on notched samples made from material C45N.
-MELONITE®-treatment increased the fatigue strength by more than 50%.
+At left is a summary of the results of a fatigue strength test conducted on notched samples made from material C45N.
+Melonite®-treatment increased the fatigue strength by more than 50%.
 Hard chrome plating, however, reduced the fatigue strength by 20%.